There are two primitive roadside campsites located at Glenn Spring. They are located approximately 8.5 miles from the pavement.

 Glenn Spring is located 8.8 miles from the north end of the Glenn Spring Road.
 GS-1 is 0.2 miles along the 4x4 Black Gap Road.
 GS-2 is located directly along the Glenn Spring Road just south of the historic area.
+It takes approximately 1 hour of travel (each way) along a rough gravel road to reach these campsites from the pavement.

 There is a good view of the Chisos Mountains to the northwest.
 Glenn Spring is located near an early 1900s historic site, and is a fairly reliable source of water year-round.
 Scattered remnants of structures and a cemetery are still evident at Glenn Springs.
 The colorful badlands of Glenn Draw lie southeast of the historic area.